iw-sec/mal-sandbox/README.md

 ### Defining Guest / Interfaces

 > [!NOTE]
-> The following is intended for libvirt-based virtualization.
+> The following is intended for libvirt-based virtualization (KVM/QEMU).
 If you use another VM manager or hypervisor (VMware, VirtualBox, etc.), you can still create a similar guest VM using the hardware configurations shown [below](https://github.com/isaacward1/my-mal-sandbox/blob/main/README.md#system).

 These are the libvirt XML files for replicating my KVM/QEMU VM and networks: